belle2/tools/doc/installation-tools.rst

    tools version is up to date.
 This option is useful for laptops without permanent internet connection.

-   .. warning:: If you set this on your machine please check regularely that
+   .. warning:: If you set this on your machine please check regularly that
       the tools are up to date by running ``git pull`` in the tools directory.

 .. envvar:: VO_BELLE2_SW_DIR